onerandomusername/guide/docs/100-getting-started/102-creating-commands.md

 bot.run("YOUR_BOT_TOKEN")
 ```

-The first step is to use the `@bot.slash_command` coroutine, along with an `async` function in order to define the code
+The first step is to use the {py:meth}`@bot.slash_command <disnake.ext.commands.Bot.slash_command>` coroutine, along
-for your slash command.
-Below is a script demonstrating the same (focus on the use of `inter`, which is short for
+with an async function in order to define the code for your slash command.
+Below is a script demonstrating the same
-`interaction`).
+(focus on the use of `inter`, which is short for `interaction`).

 ```python linenums="1" title="main.py" hl_lines="12-14"
 import disnake